syncfusion-content/wpf-docs/wpf/DocIo/Working-with-Tables.md

 Gets paddings.</td></tr>
 </table>

+{% tabs %}
 {% highlight c# %}
-//Adds a new Table to the textbody.IWTable table = sec.body.AddTable();RowFormat format = new RowFormat();format.Paddings.All = 5;format.Borders.BorderType = Syncfusion.DocIO.DLS.BorderStyle.Dot;format.Borders.LineWidth = 2;//Inserts rows to a table.
+//Adds a new Table to the textbody.
+IWTable table = sec.body.AddTable();
+RowFormat format = new RowFormat();
+format.Paddings.All = 5;
+format.Borders.BorderType = Syncfusion.DocIO.DLS.BorderStyle.Dot;
+format.Borders.LineWidth = 2;
+//Inserts rows to a table.
 This will apply the format to a whole table.table.ResetCells(6, 6, format, 80);
 {% endhighlight %}
 {% highlight vbnet %}
-'Adds a new Table to the textbody.Dim table As IWTable = sec.body.AddTable()Dim format As New RowFormat()format.Paddings.All = 5format.Borders.BorderType = Syncfusion.DocIO.DLS.BorderStyle.Dotformat.Borders.LineWidth = 2'Inserts rows to a table.
-This will apply the format to a whole table.table.ResetCells(6, 6, format, 80)
+'Adds a new Table to the textbody.
+Dim table As IWTable = sec.body.AddTable()
+Dim format As New RowFormat()format.Paddings.All = 5format.Borders.BorderType = Syncfusion.DocIO.DLS.BorderStyle.Dotformat.Borders.LineWidth = 2
+'Inserts rows to a table.
+This will apply the format to a whole table. table.ResetCells(6, 6, format, 80)
 {% endhighlight %}
+{% endtabs %}

 ## Table Styles